-While you are in the process of learning this fun social dance, here are a few tips you can keep in mind to keep you going and so that you can learn faster and have more fun while doing so.
+While you are learning this fun social dance, here are a few tips you can keep in mind to keep you going so that you can learn faster.

-When you are still starting out with salsa, the most important thing is to take it from the top.
+When you are still starting with salsa, the most important thing is to take it from the top.
 Many students make the mistake of trying to make complicated dance moves right at the very beginning without first establishing the salsa rhythm or mastering the basic steps.
-Ensure that you are comfortable doing basic in place, front and back, side break, turns, and the cross body lead before moving on to more advanced moves.
+Make sure that you are comfortable doing basic in place, front and back, side break, turns, and the cross-body lead before moving on to more advanced moves.

 Out of all the things you must learn with social dances, leading and following is crucial.
 For some people, this may come naturally.
 For others, it may take a bit of practice and patience.